SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

 antimeridian).
 An example use-case of this is to extract the entire Pacific Ocean from a cube whose longitudes are bounded by the dateline.

-This functionality cannot be provided reliably using contraints.
+This functionality cannot be provided reliably using constraints.
 Instead you should use the functionality provided by :meth:`cube.intersection <iris.cube.Cube.intersection>` to extract this region.